eugenetph/SearchFilesWithKeyword/README.md

 ## Approach
 Two implementation used to search files for a specific
-1. ReadFile - which is Synchronous
+1. ReadFile - Synchronous
-2. Stream   - which is Asynchronous
+2. Stream   - Asynchronous

 For ReadFile implementation is very straight forward